What Is and Isn't Classed as Overhead Costs

 - Business insurance

-Note that BOE policies do not cover the cost of hiring temporary replacements - for example if an electrical contractor becomes disabled, a BOE policy does not cover the cost of hiring another electrician on a temporary basis.
+Note that Business Overhead Insurance policies do not cover the cost of hiring temporary replacements.
+For example, if an electrical contractor becomes disabled, a BOE policy does not cover the cost of hiring another electrician on a temporary basis.

 Note also that BOE plans are designed to cover temporary periods of disability and as such have maximum payout periods.
 Personal disability insurance is available for long term or permanent disability.